CS486-Fall2020/Clustering---KMeans/README.md

 # Assignment-01 - Nedim Azar

+- Notebooks are located in the `modules` directory.

 - Make sure to create a directory named `datasets` in the same directory as `modules` and name the datasets as `chicago_taxi.csv`, `historical-weather.csv` and `finnish_location.txt`

 - Notebook `KMeans Driver` is a demo of my implementation of KMeans and KMeans balanced.